LandRegistry/local-land-charges/migration/delivering-migration.md

           <h3><span class='heading-content'>Analysis, Rules and Transformation</span></h3>
         </div>
         <div class='step-by-step-content'>
+          <h4 class='heading-small'>Purpose</h4>
           <h4 class='heading-small'>ARTs</h4>
-          <p><span class='bold'>Analysis</span> is an ongoing process during migration delivery and builds on the initial analysis which started with Early Engagement.
+          <p><span class='bold'>Analysis</span> is an ongoing process during migration delivery and builds on the initial analysis, which started with Early Engagement.
 This is often driven by data extracts in the first instance and will include ‘dashboards’ and regular collaboration.</p>
           <p><span class='bold'>Rules</span> in this context refers to business rules which our analysts can apply to the data to effect change on a large scale, rather than manually changing each charge individually.</p>
           <p><span class='bold'>Transformation</span> refers to the ongoing changes to the data, informed by the analysis and completed by HM Land Registry and local authority colleagues in collaboration.</p>
+          <h4 class='heading-small'>Best practice</h4>
-          <p>The analysis starts after the first data extract and continues throughout the migration journey.</p>
+          <p>Analysis starts after the first data extract and continues throughout the migration journey.</p>
           <p>Once it has been established that the implementation of business rules will benefit the local authority, the business analyst will work with them to determine which business rules are most applicable:</p>
           <ol class='list list-bullet list-indented two-joining-lists'>
             <li>global rules which are applicable to all local authorities</li>